flunge/flunge.github.io/_posts/Technical/2016-08-15-Caffe-installation-and-practice-on-Jetson-TK1.markdown

 ### Part 1.
 Caffe installation on TK1

 #### 1.1.
-Remote access to TK1
+Remote access TK1

-Remote access to TK1 is not a compulsory procedure to operate TK1, provide that you have prepared necessary computer accessories, including a display monitor, a keyboard and mouse.
+Remote accessing TK1 is not a compulsory procedure to operate TK1, provide that you have prepared necessary computer accessories, including a display monitor, a keyboard and mouse.
 However, if you prefer using your computer to operate TK1 remotely, there are many ways to do this.
 Here is a simple way using *ssh* service.
-General speaking, you need to setup a ssh server on TK1 first, and then access to TK1 from your own computer.
+General speaking, you need to setup a ssh server on TK1 first, and then access TK1 from your own computer.
 Now, suppose your TK1 is connected to internet via ethernet.

 1. Open a terminal on TK1 and install ssh server on TK1